-The Kingston State School Annual Report is a document reporting on our school's activities and celebrations for the 2016 school year.
-This report demonstrates the successes achieved by a school community working together to provide quality education for its students.
-Our focus and successes in 2016 were:
+The Kingston State School Annual Report is a document reporting on our school's activities and celebrations for the 2017 school year.
+This report demonstrates the successes achieved by our school community working together to provide quality education for its students.
+Our focus and successes in 2017 were:

-• Explicit improvement agenda focused upon the teaching of Reading, Upper 2 bands and Numeracy, and Wellbeing
+• Explicit improvement agenda focused upon the teaching of Reading, Upper 2 Bands and Numeracy, and Wellbeing

-- Behaviour management processes (begin review) - Development of the Kingston Pedagogical Framework - Increased attendance - Continued implementation of the Australian Curriculum

-Use of NAPLAN- National Assessment Program Literacy and Numeracy data to improve student outcomes

-• Continued development of productive partnerships within our school community and beyond
+- Behaviour management processes (complete review) - Implementation of the Kingston State School Pedagogical Framework - Increased attendance - Continued implementation of the Australian Curriculum - Use of NAPLAN- National Assessment Program Literacy and Numeracy data to improve student outcomes - · Continued development of productive partnerships within our school community and beyond